mdabrowski1990/uds/docs/source/pages/packet.rst

 UDS Packet Type
 ---------------
-UDS packet types are supposed to be understood as values of :ref:`Network Protocol Control Information (N_PCI) <knowledge-base-n-pci>`.
+UDS packet types are supposed to be understood as values of :ref:`Network Protocol Control Information (N_PCI) <knowledge-base-n-pci>` that informs about format and information carried in :ref:`Network Protocol Data Unit (N_PDU) <knowledge-base-n-pdu>`.

-Supported values of UDS packet types are defined in specially designed for this purpose enum classes.
+Supported values of UDS packet types are defined in following enum classes:

-Enum classes that implements UDS packet types:
  - `AbstractUdsPacketType`_